 This addiction is not documented as an official mental health disorder.
 However, mental health professionals have noted behaviors or symptoms that, when present in sufficient numbers, may indicate the problematic usage.
-When addicts spend a lot of time on web; often they neglect their personal relationships.
+When addicts spend a lot of time on the web; often they neglect their personal relationships.
 Online gambling sites may force addicts to spend more money than they might in a real-life casino because users never actually see their money lost or won.
 So it is very simple to think the money is not real.

 Addicts feel unwilling or unable to walk away and get up from the computer.
 They sit down to check e-mail or find a little information, and finish on staying online for hours.
-While user is offline, he or she frequently imagines about the internet.
+While the user is offline, he or she frequently imagines about the internet.